Unlocking Ireland: Hairdressers and barbers to reopen on June 29th and gatherings of up to 50 people permitted

 Under further plans to be considered by Cabinet sporting activities including team league for adults & children, close contact sports as well as organised sporting spectator events & fixtures will resume on 29th June.

 The Cabinet is also examining plans for theatres, cinemas and gyms.
-Ministers are also expected to discuss the earlier reopening of salons and beauticians.
+Ministers are also expected to discuss the earlier reopening of beauticians.

 The National Public Health Emergency Team (NPHET) has recommended that hairdressers and barbers should reopen at the end of the month.
 At a meeting on Thursday, NPHET finalised details of the two remaining stages of the plan to reopen the economy.
-Their recommendations will be considered by Ministers on Friday.
+Their recommendations are being considered by Ministers on Friday.

 Earlier this week Fáilte Ireland published its guidelines for reopening pubs with premises that serve food allowed to open on Monday, June 29th.
 Pubs that don’t serve food must wait until July 20th.
 (Q&A: Some pubs are re-opening?
 Here’s how it will work).